TUNA: A streamlined quantum chemistry program for atoms and diatomics: Introduction

 plus optional keywords, for the calculation types listed in Table \ref{tab:calculations}.
 For example a restricted Hartree--Fock optimisation of the hydrogen molecule in the 6-31G basis set is simply

 This uniformity makes comparison between electronic structure methods straightforward and ensures TUNA is easily accessible to non-expert users.

 Diatomic molecules are among the most instructive systems in quantum chemistry.
 They are simple enough to analyse along a single bond coordinate, yet rich enough to expose the full range of challenges in electronic structure theory: bond breaking, static correlation, spin symmetry breaking, spectroscopy, and excited state behaviour.
-They therefore serve equally well as teaching systems and research benchmarks.
+They can therefore serve equally well as teaching systems and research benchmarks.

-By the symmetry of diatomics, many observables reduce to one or two independent components, which makes numerical differentiation practical as a general strategy.
+By the symmetry of diatomics, many observables reduce to one or two independent components, which makes numerical differentiation practical for many molecular properties.
 TUNA exploits this symmetry throughout the program, handling response properties \textit{via} optimised finite difference schemes and computing anharmonic vibrational frequencies directly on the one-dimensional potential energy surface.

 The TUNA software is well suited to teaching and exploratory work because it exposes modern electronic structure methods through a transparent interface.
 A user can begin with a restricted Hartree--Fock calculation on the hydrogen molecule, examine orbital energies, charges, and bond orders, then move directly to unrestricted references, perturbation theory, coupled cluster, and density functional methods.
 Because the systems are small, changes in method can be interpreted directly and without ambiguity.
-Intermediate data structures and algorithmic pathways are fully accessible, and a built-in interface to Matplotlib \cite{Matplotlib} supports plotting of molecular orbitals, electron densities, and potential energy curves through keywords such as \texttt{PLOTHOMO}, \texttt{PLOTLUMO}, and \texttt{DENSPLOT}, as shown in Figure \ref{fig:orbitals}.
+Intermediate data structures and algorithmic pathways are fully accessible, and a built-in interface to Matplotlib \cite{Matplotlib} supports plotting of molecular orbitals, electron densities, and potential energy curves through keywords such as \texttt{PLOTHOMO}, \texttt{PLOTLUMO}, and \texttt{DENSPLOT}, shown in Figure \ref{fig:orbitals}.
 The TUNA manual accompanies the program with a fully referenced theoretical background to each method, as well as dozens of ``simple input line'' examples which can be copied and pasted into a terminal.